the-turing-way/the-turing-way/book/content/outreach/07/BecomingAScienceChampion.md

 Whilst talking to a potential science denier, think about who is your audience to frame your message, a person that believes anti-vaccine propaganda, does not necessarily subscribes to the idea that human made climate change is a hoax, they are not denying in all science, but just some part of it.
-We must listen first to understand the mentality behind the denial, and taylor our message accordingly.
-A popular technique from psychology that you could use can be summarized under the acronym EGRIP (emotions, goals, rapport, information and positive reinforcement)[6], you can find a detailed explanation in how to use it in here [7].
+We must listen first to understand the mentality behind the denial, and tailor our message accordingly.
+A popular technique from psychology that you could use can be summarized under the acronym EGRIP (emotions, goals, rapport, information and positive reinforcement)[6], you can find a detailed explanation in how to use it in here [7] <!-- TP: If referencing a specific article then make it a hyperlink, this is going to be consumed on the web and will make it easier for readers to view linked media. -->.

 Finally, we must always remember that we are representing our institutions and science itself, and that engaging into useless discussions with trolls, ridiculing 'non-believers' or struggling to communicate what we do in our jobs is not